lloydarnold/global-event-persistor/scrapers/README.md

 ## GDELT Scrapers:

 You will need the inference API in language_models running and the backend running for these gdelt scrapers to run (this API classifies entries into categories).
+Also these scrapers use a fake news classification model (`gdelt_scrapers_config/fake_news_classification/saved_weights.pt` is the saved model).

 ### Configuration